While VB Migration Partner can often automatically translate most VB6 constructs,

 are strictly necessary and speeds up the conversion process.

-make faster and more readable.
+.NET code and make it faster and more readable.

 Return values